Ugochukwuodinaka/Students-Mental-Health-Analysis/README.md

         5. Tooltips
 <br />

-### Data Cleaning, Transformation and Loading using MS Sql Server:
+### Data Cleaning and Transformation was done using Power Query Editor:
 - The dataset was sourced clean, though a little transformation was done, i also made sure that the data types of the fields were of the right types and that the fields all reported 100% valid for column quality in Power Query Editor.